hovercats/kiss-dumpsterfire/README.md

 # kiss-dumpsterfire

-Just a repo of some of the packages that I use, and experiment with.
+Just a repo with some packages that I use or experiment with.

 Currently depends on [kiss' main repo](https://github.com/kiss-community/repo-main) and [community](https://github.com/kiss-community/repo-community) repo.
 Some of the buildscripts might not work, so you may have to build them yourself from git instead. hence the name of the repo.
+If that is the case, it should be stated below in package description.

 Current packages: